ibm-cloud-architecture/cam-admin-bootcamp/Labs/4-4_CAMbyAPI.md

 Notice that, you don't need to create a postman account for this lab.
 Just click on the link "Take me straight to the app."

 ### Importing Postman Collection
-A Postman collection *cam-api.postman_collection.json* has been prepared in the git repo under the "cap-api" directory.
+A Postman collection *cam-api.postman_collection.json* has been prepared in the git repo under the "cam-api" directory.

 Follow the steps below to import the CAM Postman collection